 Does anyone remember Robinsons which I think was near Raffles Place?
 We all used to shop there and I think that it was very popular with British families.
 I remember at Christmas, it would be decorated with a giant hoarding showing Father Christmas in his sleigh being pulled by several reindeer.
 Underneath, in large letters, it said, 'Merry Christmas!'
 The colour photos shown here were taken by my parents' friends, George and Kit Holden.
 The first photo shows Robinsons store and the next photo shows the nearby John Little.
-I
+I notice that George has his mozzie repellent socks on!
+Those things loved nipping your legs.
+I don't think that there are any mozzies left in Singapore nowadays!

 Unfortunately, Robinsons store met with an unhappy ending and the story was carried in the local paper :